Mr-Titos/Birthday-Bot/README.md

-# Cancer-Bot
+# Birtdhay-Bot
-Discord Bot who is the cancer of the community
+Discord Bot that register birthday with some commands, and then the D-day send a message to announce to the world you're birthday !